G-Research/fasttrackml/benchmarks/README.md

 docker-compose up retreival_test_mlflow_sqlite
 ```

 *Note* These tests in isolation will generate csv report files, but will not generate report images.
-To generate a report image you will have to run all the tests on all 4 instances then use the `generateReports.py` script to generate the `perfromanceReport.png` image
+To generate a report image you will have to run all the tests on all 4 instances then use the `generateReports.py` script to generate the `performanceReport.png` image

 *Note* For the performance tests to work you must have a `\benchmark_outputs` folder in this directory.
 If you are running the pefromance benchmarks without the `run.sh` script you will have to create this folder manually.

 ### Results <a name="comparing-with-mlflow"></a>

-FastTrack ML Performance Benchmark is designed to perform benchmark tests on both MLflow and FasttrackML:
+FastTrack ML Performance Benchmark is designed to perform benchmark tests on both MLflow and FastTrack ML:

 ![Performance Report](performanceReport.png)
 FastTrack ML offers the same functionality as MLflow but implements performance optimizations behind the scene to improve overall performance.